 In fact, if you think this look screams California cool it's probably because the trend was developed by Beverly Hills-based hair colourist, Matt Rez.
 On his Instagram, Matt described the technique as a "balance of neutral, warm and cool tones" that are all about enhancing your natural hair colour, not radically altering it.
-"Don't shift the natural base colour,' says Matt in a post he shared of one midlight look, "my midlight technique create these blended yet high contrast looks."
+"Don't shift the natural base colour,' says Matt in a post he shared of one midlight look, "my midlight technique creates these blended yet high contrast looks."

 Because they work in harmony with your natural colour, midlights are perfect for the transition from long summer days to the changing seasons of autumn.
 The warm subtle tones are flattering all year round, making midlights the hair trend that we will still be obsessed with whether you're on the beach, buying your first pumpkin spiced latte of the season, or working out what to wear for New Year's Eve.